exbin/bined-eclipse-plugin/README.md

 Features
 --------

- - Visualize data as numerical (hexadecimal) codes and text representation
+  * Visualize data as numerical (hexadecimal) codes and text representation
- - Codes can be also binary, octal or decimal
+  * Codes can be also binary, octal or decimal
- - Support for Unicode, UTF-8 and other charsets
+  * Support for Unicode, UTF-8 and other charsets
- - Insert and overwrite edit modes
+  * Insert and overwrite edit modes
- - Searching for text / hexadecimal code with found matches highlighting
+  * Searching for text / hexadecimal code with found matches highlighting
- - Support for undo/redo
+  * Support for undo/redo
- - Support for files with size up to exabytes
+  * Support for files with size up to exabytes

 !!
-Current version is wrapped Swing components into SWT dialogs, therefore it doesn''t fit native look and feel and have various rendering issues.
+Current version is wrapping Swing components into SWT dialogs, therefore it doesn''t fit native look and feel and have various rendering issues.

 Compiling